Italy Travel Tips, Italy by month

 This is the time all Italians go on vacation too and Lake Como being so easy to reach from Milan and the whole of Lombardy gets the lion share of the visitors.

-August on Lake Como is a lovely time to go boating and embracing watersports but prices will be high and the crowds intense: book accommodation and tours very early.
+August on Lake Como is a lovely time to go boating and embracing water sports but prices will be high and the crowds intense: book accommodation and tours very early.

 You can read here >>> our guide to Lake Como with kids